Stephen219/SkillConnect-Android-App-for-Connecting-Skills-with-Needs-in-a-specicfic-location/2-requirements.md

 - the app should request permission to access the user's location to provide location-based results. however, for now we will have to make the user input a location
-- Users can view a feed of people with skills. this will be the main page of the app displayed in a card containing location skill, name and share and favourite buttons. this should be in a recyclerview
+- Users can view a feed of people with skills. this will be the main page of the app displayed in a card containing location skill, name, rate bar and share and favourite buttons. this should be in a recyclerview. the recyclerview will have a swipe to refresh feature.
 - Users can click on each individual to see detailed skills and contact details
 - Users can search for services based on location preferences and skills and receive correct results.
+-
 - user can edit their profile and view it
 - users can view all their recent searches in a recyclerview below the search inputs
 - Users can add a service provider to their favourites list by clicking the favourite button on the